JGASmits/AnanseSeurat/cran-comments.md

 0 errors | 0 warnings | 2 note

 * 1 note about a new release.
-* 1 description note about about potential misspelt words (which are not misspelt), and the person elements containing middle names
+* 1 description note about about potential misspelt words (which are not misspelt)

 ##R-hub